-- Move switches in the Disable field box to specify the type of statements that should be excluded from the backup. - Move the switch next to Triggers (active when creating a data-only backup) towards right position to include commands that will disable triggers on the target table while the data is being loaded. - Move the switch next to \$ quoting towards right position to enable dollar quoting within function bodies; if disabled, the function body will be quoted using SQL standard string syntax.
+- Move switches in the Disable field box to specify the type of statements that should be excluded from the backup. - Move the switch next to Trigger (active when creating a data-only backup) towards right position to include commands that will disable triggers on the target table while the data is being loaded. - Move the switch next to \$ quoting towards right position to enable dollar quoting within function bodies; if disabled, the function body will be quoted using SQL standard string syntax.

-- Move switches in the Miscellaneous field box to specify miscellaneous backup options. - Move the switch next to Verbose messages towards left position to instruct pg_dump to exclude verbose messages. - Move the switch next to Force double quotes on identifiers towards right position to force the quoting of all identifiers. - Move the switch next to Use SET SESSION AUTHORIZATION towards right position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command). - Use the Exclude schema field to not dump schemas whose name matches pattern.
+- Move switches in the Miscellaneous field box to specify miscellaneous backup options. - Move the switch next to With OIDs towards right position to include object identifiers as part of the table data for each table. - Move the switch next to Verbose messages towards left position to instruct pg_dump to exclude verbose messages. - Move the switch next to Force double quotes on identifiers towards right position to force the quoting of all identifiers. - Move the switch next to Use SET SESSION AUTHORIZATION towards right position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command).